 The Bad Dudes Are Really Good Dudes, And They’re My Uncles

 Growing up, I didn’t have a dad.
 But I did have my uncles, Blade and Striker.
-Funny story, when he found out my mom was pregnant and tried to skip town, her brothers, Uncle Blade and Uncle Striker went to his apartment and beat him up until he agreed to pay child support.
+Funny story: When my dad found out my mom was pregnant and tried to skip town, her brothers, Uncle Blade and Uncle Striker, went to his apartment and beat him up until he agreed to pay child support.

 Delivering High-Kicks Of Love

 Blade taught me how to drive.
 Striker taught me how to shave.
 Blade coached six years of soccer.
-Strike chaperoned all but one of my school field trips.
-He and Blade had to run off and save the president, who’d been kidnapped by ninjas.
-But 24 hours later, they were back home, and when President Ronnie invited them to go for a burger, they brought me along.
+Striker chaperoned all but one of my school field trips.
+He and Blade once had to run off and save the president, who’d been kidnapped by ninjas, but 24 hours later, they were back home (and when President Ronnie invited them to go for a burger, they brought me along).
 Ha!
 Ha!
 Ha! ha!